I Tried TikTok's Homemade BB Cream & I'll Never Wear Foundation Again

 How do you make TikTok's BB cream?

-Firstly, I would suggest avoiding mixing in SPF: It's best to layer this onto your skin before applying any makeup for the very best protection.
-Mixing sunscreen with something else could result in you applying much less than needed (a level teaspoonful for your face, according to dermatologists).
-Sunscreen is a must all year round — even when it's cold and cloudy — but more so in the summer when the sun is a lot stronger.
-Opt for a broad-spectrum sunscreen with the symbols UVA and UVB on the label to protect your skin against cancer-causing rays and signs of aging, as well as sunburn.
+Firstly, I would suggest avoiding mixing in SPF.
+It's best to layer this onto your skin before applying any makeup for the very best protection.
+Mixing sunscreen with something else could see you apply much less than needed (a level teaspoonful for your face, according to dermatologists).
+Sunscreen is a must all year round – even when it's cold and cloudy – but more so in the summer when the sun is a lot stronger.
+Opt for a broad spectrum sunscreen with the symbols UVA and UVB on the label to protect your skin against cancer-causing rays and signs of ageing, as well as sunburn.
+I like Premax Sports Sunscreen SPF50, £15, which is sweat-resistant and non-comedogenic (less likely to clog pores).
+Also try beauty editor favourite Ultra Violette Lean Screen Mineral Mattifying Fragrance Free Skinscreen SPF50, £34, which is great for oily skin.
+SkinCeuticals Ultra Facial Defense SPF 50+ Facial Sunscreen, £41, is excellent for darker skin as it doesn't leave behind a white cast.

-For the BB cream recipe, I cleaned out a plastic pot and started with two pumps of Il Makiage Woke Up Like This Flawless Base Foundation, a matte foundation that provides medium to full coverage.
-I followed with one full pump of Superfluid Primer and a squeeze of SLMD Skincare Facial Moisturizer With Vitamin C, leaving out the addition of a serum thanks to the potent vitamin C in the moisturizer.
-I'm not a big fan of liquid highlighter (it can be too shiny on my already oily skin) so I opted for something more understated instead: Victoria Beckham by Augustinus Bader Cell Rejuvenating Priming Moisturizer Illuminating Complexion Crème in Golden, which gives skin a believable, bronzed glow.

 Advertisement

+For the BB cream recipe, I cleaned out a plastic pot and started with two pumps of Il Makiage Woke Up Like This Flawless Base Foundation, £36, a matte foundation which provides medium to full coverage.
+I followed with one full pump of Superfluid Primer, £23, and a squeeze of SLMD Skincare Facial Moisturiser With Vitamin C, £30, leaving out the addition of a serum thanks to the potent vitamin C ingredient.
+I'm not a big fan of liquid highlighter (it can be too shiny on my already oily skin) so I opted for something more understated instead: Victoria Beckham by Augustinus Bader Cell Rejuvenating Priming Moisturiser Illuminating Complexion Crème in Golden, £58, which gives skin a believable, bronzed glow.

 Once all of the products were combined, I took a little spatula and whisked them together for a good minute or so.
-According to TikToker Charlotte, it helps to choose products with a similar consistency.
-Otherwise, they might not blend well, or worse, ball up on your skin.
+According to TikToker Charlotte, it pays to choose products with a similar consistency.
+Otherwise, they might not blend well or, worse, ball up on your skin.

 No matter how expensive or beloved the foundation, sometimes my skin ends up looking a little flat after applying makeup, but this mixture breathed life into my face.
-The product itself applied seamlessly and my skin was dewy, radiant, and smooth.
-The reflective particles in the liquid highlighter and silky texture of the primer blurred any blemishes, including a big spot I grew overnight, and I didn't need concealer.
-Though I mixed four different products, I actually ended up using much less than I typically would so my skin didn't feel caked or heavy, and I had a little left over for the next day.
-I'm surprised I hadn't thought of doing this before, and it's actually convinced me to ditch the heavy foundation and switch up the way I apply makeup.
+The product itself applied seamlessly and my skin was dewy, radiant and smooth.
+The reflective particles in the liquid highlighter and silky texture of the primer blurred any blemishes including a big spot I grew overnight, and I didn't need concealer.
+Though I mixed four different products, I actually ended up using much less than I would usually so my skin didn't feel caked or heavy and I had a little left over for the next day.
+I'm surprised I hadn't thought of doing this before and, actually, it has convinced me to ditch the heavy foundation and switch up the way I apply makeup.

-I added a shimmery blush and eye makeup to pull my look together, but this is so natural that you could easily wear it on its own, much like a tinted moisturizer.
-To apply, I used a flat foundation brush; however, fingers work just as well.
+I added a shimmery blush and eye makeup to pull my look together but this is so natural that you could easily wear it on its own, much like a tinted moisturiser.
+To apply, I used a flat foundation brush, however fingers work just as well.

 @jacquelinekilikita